 Next, I saw these vibrant sunflower floral picks.
 So I picked up 3, my favorite number.
 Two were in a darker shade of yellow and one was a lighter shade.
 I arranged the picks on the wreath in the bare spots that I saw.
 To add them to the wreath I simply pushed the pick part into the grapevine wreath.
 To make it more secure one can also attache the picks to the wreath with floral wire.
 After the picks were in place, then you can bend the picks since they are made of wire so that the sunflowers are facing the direction that you choose.

 Next, it is onto adding the finishing touches to our wreath with a big beautiful burlap bow.
 I love that Walmart carries burlap wire ribbon in many different patterns from solid to this festively fun chevron.
 This burlap bow is simple to make with just one spool of ribbon and a little floral wire.

 How to Make a Chevron Burlap Bow Tutorial

 - Take your ribbon and lay it out on a table.
-Fold the tale of the ribbon over the center however wide your want your bow to be.
-Make sure to leave plenty of tale.
+Fold the tail of the ribbon over the center however wide your want your bow to be.
+Make sure to leave plenty of tail.

 - Bring the other side of the ribbon crossing over the center of the bow, making a loop.
 You want to make sure that the chevron pattern is always showing and not the underside of the ribbon.

 - Bring that same piece of ribbon back over to the other side but instead of going on top of the bow, go underneath the bow to keep that chevron pattern showing.

 - Loop the ribbon again and bring it across the front of the bow crossing the center.
-At this point you should have two loops on either side and one tale.
+At this point you should have two loops on either side and one tail.